Find Training for Your Next Career!

 Salary and Job Outlook

-The Bureau of Labor Statistics reports that head chefs/chefs made an average salary of $60,210 in 2022, with the top 10 percent earning $91,520.
+The Bureau of Labor Statistics reports that head chefs/chefs made an average salary of $62,640 in 2023, with the top 10 percent earning $93,900 or more.
 However, there are many factors to consider when determining what your salary may be.
 The type of restaurant you're working in, along with your location, and experience will weigh into your earnings.

-The BLS also states that the demand for head chefs/chefs is expected to increase 15 percent by 2031.
-This is much faster than the national average for occupations.
+The BLS also states that the demand for head chefs/chefs is expected to increase 5 percent by 2031.
+This is slightly faster than the national average for occupations.
 People are using their disposable income in restaurants more often, and new restaurants are popping up at astronomical rates.
 There is a strong need for chefs to create magnificent menus and feed the masses with delectable delights.

 Restaurant Manager